Kontinuation/kontinuation.one/content/posts/sedona-serde-performance.md

 |< 1 byte >| |<-         3 bytes        ->| |<-   4 bytes   ->|
 ```

-The preamble byte is used to store the geometry type, coordinate dimensions and SRID flag.
+The preamble byte is used to store the geometry type, coordinate dimensions, and SRID flag.
 The first 4 bits are used to store the geometry type, the next 3 bits are used to store the coordinate dimensions, and the last bit is used to store the SRID flag.

 ```
 [ geometryType  ] [  coordinateType  ] [ SRID flag ]